johnedstone/django-ex/README.md

 ### v2-django-psql - my notes
-This is the a bit more complex: django, openshift, postgresql There was one 'bug' in this template, that was corrected with adding ```"automatic": true``` in the postgresql dc
+This is the a bit more complex: django, openshift, postgresql Also,  I added the app experiences, as an example.
+There was one 'bug' in this template, that was corrected with adding ```"automatic": true``` in the postgresql dc

     ```